nikivdev/myflow/readme.md

 ## Tasks

 - use [chezmoi](https://www.chezmoi.io/)
-- remove magefile.go with chezmoi + ts/rust instead.
+- replace magefile.go with chezmoi + ts/rust instead.
 - remove install script too. ts/rust instead.
 - use nix
   - `bin` folder and `bin/private` folder is messy, should be done with nix